BU-Spark/bu-spark/documentation/code-quests/git.md

 with version control.
 These skills are not just good to have—they’re essential in modern software development.
 Happy coding :)

-### HOW TO CONTINUE THIS MAIN QUEST?
+## HOW TO CONTINUE THIS MAIN QUEST?

-Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLScLz-SI2qKEbl5DHijomOo7CNzecWbGDw1oUS74y6FqrglwyQ/viewform?usp=sf_link) to finalize level one, then apply your knowledge by doing a Git Side Quest.

-After completing that, you can complete level three for some more self-guided work with Git with instructions.
+Take the quiz [<u>here</u>](https://docs.google.com/forms/d/e/1FAIpQLScLz-SI2qKEbl5DHijomOo7CNzecWbGDw1oUS74y6FqrglwyQ/viewform?usp=sf_link) to finalize Level One, then apply your knowledge with Level Two.
+After completing that, you can complete Level Three for some more self-guided Git practice with instructions.

 ---

-For any information or quality issues, please contact:
+**For any information or quality issues, please contact:**

 Kaylin Von Bergen - [<u>kaylinvb@bu.edu</u>](mailto:kaylinvb@bu.edu)

 ---

-Authors of this Code Quest:
+**Authors of this Code Quest**:

 Haji - [<u>iamhaji0@bu.edu</u>](mailto:iamhaji0@bu.edu)